morgancmartin/blogger2/README.md

 A few moments later, you should have your generated html content.

+If you decide to later change some information whether it be piece of default information or supplied post content, the application will automatically overwrite the old content.
+Running the generate file will cause the old generated files to be deleted.

+NOTE: When `generate` is run, it writes over any files in the `blog/` directory not included with the application.
+If you need to add extra files to the directory, you can add the filename to the defaults in the `lib/cleanup.rb` file or you can disable the cleanup functionality by removing the lines containg `clean_up` in the `generate` file.

 ## Customization

 If you'd like you may customize the css/less to your liking.
 Of particular note are the default colors in `variables.less`.
 These control the color scheme including the accent bar at the top of the page.